jana370/DeepSAD/README.md

 &nbsp;

-This means, that Deep SAD using MNIST, the `standard` mode, with the weight `3`, the `0` category as normal class, the `1` category as anomaly class, a labeled anomaly ratio of `0.05`, no labeled normal data, a pollution of `0.1` in the unlabeled data, and no pollution in the labeled anomalies, can for example be run by using:
+This means, that Deep SAD using MNIST, the `standard` mode, with the weight `3`, the `0` category as normal class, the `1` category as anomaly class, a labeled anomaly ratio of `0.05`, no labeled normal data, a pollution of `0.1` in the unlabeled data, and no pollution in the labeled anomalies, can be run by using:
 ```
 python DeepSAD.py
 ```